tony-vs-code/raidcheck/README.md

     ```

 ## Usage

-The bot will check the RAID status every minute, however, it will only send a clean raid summary once a day.
-As soon as it sees a degraded state, it will send a message.

 >[!NOTE]
 >Please make sure to replace `<your-discord-bot-token>` and `<your-discord-channel-id>` in the `.env` file with your actual Discord bot token and channel ID before running.